-In the beer garden at the lake there are fine wines, freshly tapped beer and delicious homemade burgers, wraps, paninis, fries and much more in vegan and vegetarian versions on every concert evening.
+Every concert evening, the lakeside beer garden offers fine Pinard de Picard wines, freshly tapped beer, and delicious homemade burgers, wraps, paninis, fries, and much more, including vegan and vegetarian options.

-Admission to the outdoor area on campus is from 6 p.m. so that you can have something to eat and drink in peace beforehand.
-Admission to the hall is only after the sound check.
+Entrance to the campus outdoor area begins at 6:00 PM, so you can enjoy something to eat and drink beforehand.
+Entrance to the hall is only after the sound check.

 The Ensembles are with: